23-Point Peer Editing Checklist for Creating Exceptional Content

 An editor is a writer’s best friend.

-But for you, an editor is your best friend because nothing helps a writer grow faster than a great editor.
+But for you, an editor is your best friend because nothing helps a writer grow faster than a great editor, and a great editor is what stands between a decent draft and consistently creating exceptional content.

 How will you know if what you’re writing is any good?
 You write to the best of your abilities, so to you even the most poorly received article was supposed to be good.